You don't have to feel guilty about living with your parents - unless you're not pulling your weight

 The fact of the matter is that if I had the means to do so, I would have gotten a place of my own a long time ago.

-But considering the cost of rent in Cape Town (and don’t even get me started on the price of houses here), it’s just not a viable option for me or my sister to get a place of our own right now.
+But considering the cost of rent in Cape Town (and don’t even get me started on the price of property here), it’s just not a viable option for me or my sister to get a place of our own right now.

 My colleague and friend, Carmen, is currently hunting for place to stay in Cape Town and it’s proving much harder than she thought because a) places are snapped up very quickly and b) the prices are ridiculously high.